 Whereas, panko bread crumbs are made using only white bread WITHOUT the crust, leaving the bread crumbs white in color.
 Additionally, panko bread crumbs are coarser, adding to the “crunchy” effect when using it in food recipes.

-If using your own homemade white bread, you can also rest assured you know exactly what ingredients have been used to make the crumbs without any of those store-bought preservatives or additives.
+If using your own homemade white bread, you can also rest assured you know exactly what ingredients have been used to make the breadcrumbs without any of those store-bought preservatives or additives.

 As your loaf of sliced bread, hot dog buns and burger buns start to dry out (but have not yet gone moldy) put them aside to make homemade bread crumbs.
 Place them in a toaster to toast and further harden the bread.
 You can leave it for a few days to dry out naturally before shredding into bread crumbs.

-Next, there are a few different methods that’ll give you the same effect:
+Next, there are a three different methods you can use to make breadcrumbs:

 1. Rolling Pin